treverbrice/pe-blackjack-card-game/README.md

 Blackjack project from ProgrammingExpert course

 # How to use
-Download the .py file and run in a command line with `python main.py`
+Download the .py files and run in a command line with `python main.py`